webqit/quantum-js/README.md

     this._state.dispose();
   }

-  // Using the StatefulFunction constructor render = StatefulFunction(`
+  // Using the QuantumFunction constructor render = QuantumFunction(`
     let countElement = this.querySelector( '#count' );
     countElement.innerHTML = this.count;